 2. Healthier Indoor Air

-Media air filters can be effective at catching dust, pollen, dander and other bigger contaminants, but only the highest-rated HEPA filters can catch the smaller bacteria and viruses.
+Media air filters can catch the smaller bacteria and viruses.
 UV lights reduce the number of microorganisms in the air without restricting airflow.

 3. Enhanced Efficiency